jeremythen/algorithms/README.md

 #### Common operations with bitwise operators

-1) Copy certain bit or bits
+1) Copy/read certain bit or bits with masking
+   1) Masking is a range of bits hardcoded to do some operations with other dynamic numbers.
+      1) We could create our masking with decimal, hexadecimal or binary numbers, but it's usually done with hexadecimal numbers.
+      2) A mask looks like this: `0XFF`.
+In this case, 8 bits are on, so we can access a byte (8 bits) with this mask at a time.
-   1) Can be done with the & (AND) operator.
+   2) Can be done with the & (AND) operator.
-   2) Shift operators can be used to access any range of the binary number to copy certain range.
+   3) Shift operators can be used to access any range of the binary number to copy certain range.
+2) Remove/reset a range of bits with masking
+   1) Can be done with masking and the ^ operator
-2) Check if a bit is on or off
+3) Check if a bit is on or off
    1) Done with a similar approach as described above, with the & and shift operators.
    2) Can be used to check if the sign bit is on or off.
-3) Merge 2 binary numbers (this is not a sum)
+4) Merge 2 binary numbers (this is not a sum)
    1) Can be done with the | (OR) operator.
    2) Useful for Bloom Filters.
-4) Turn on a specific bit
+5) Turn on a specific bit
    1) Can be done with the | operator.
-5) Toggle a bit (set it off if it's on, set it on if it's off)
+6) Toggle a bit (set it off if it's on, set it on if it's off)
    1) Can be done with a combination of shift and ^ (XOR) operators.
-6) Counting bits
+7) Counting bits
    1) Can be done with a combination of a for loop with shift and & operators.
    2) Can be done with the logarithm base 2 of the binary number (Math.log2(n)) to know how big in terms of bits is the number (an 8-bit number?
 32-bit number?).
 Not to know how many on or off bit a number has.
-7) ) Check if a number is even or odd
+8) ) Check if a number is even or odd
    1) This can be done with the & operator
-8) Divide and multiply by 2
+9)  Divide and multiply by 2
    1) This can be done with the right and left shift operators
+10) Check if a number is a power of two
+    1) This can be done by understanding how power of 2 numbers are represented in binary and then using the & operator with some trick.
-9) Swap variables
+11)  Swap variables
    1)  Can be done with the ^ operator
-10) Check if a number is a power of two

 We can represent boolean values in a compact way with binary numbers.
 If we use a 64 bit number, we could save 64 different boolean values in a single number, and access them by 'index' with shifting and & operators.
 This is useful to save memory.
 Because instead of using 64 different boolean variables, or an array with 64 boolean values, a 64-bit number could be enough.
 And with bitwise operations, usually the time and space complexity stays constant.

 #### Simple exercises to practice with the operators

-##### Write an algorithm to get the bit at ith position.
+##### 1 Write an algorithm to get the bit at ith position.

 Function signature: `getBitAt(number, bitIndex): number`.